Home

 The Best of San Francisco: Dining and Food

-(2) CocoaBella Chocolates, outstanding selection from small family-owned chocolatiers in Europe & America.
-2102 Union St (at Webster), 931-6213.
+(2) CocoaBella Chocolates.
+Outstanding selection from artisanal chocolatiers in Europe & America.
+2102 Union (at Webster), 931-6213.
 CocoaBellaChocolates.com

-(3) Michael Recchiuti, very high quality molded chocolates.
-Sold at the Farmer's market and a few retailers.
-See RecchiutiChocolates.com
+(3) Michael Recchiuti.
+Very high quality molded chocolates.
+Sold at the Farmer's Market and a few retailers.
+RecchiutiChocolates.com

 • Bread: Acme Bread, sold at the Farmers' Market and many better food stores.
 Their levain is second only to Poilane (Paris).